WHY STUDY CORPORATE COMMUNICATION AT IE?

 IE’s innovative and practical approach to learning focuses on real-world projects, case studies, multimedia simulators, debates, team projects, and the most innovative corporate communication tools used in this industry.

 Latest trends in communication: this program has been designed with the help of an Advisory Committee that consists of top international figures from the communication field, ensuring that all the sessions are based on the latest market and digital communication trends and on the needs of today’s employers.

 Program Modules and Courses

-This master program is divided into 4 main modules plus, personal and career development workshops and a final practical project.
+This master program is divided into 5 main modules plus, personal and career development workshops and the final practical projects

 Global Digital Strategies

 Business Analytics and Research Methods20